Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/complete-mutation.md

 ⌛ First off we are adding our necessary libs to the file

-⌛ then we are creating a fnction called getPrices that will go into the listings table and get the listing that matches thee listingId for the listing the customer wants to make a booking for.
+⌛ then we are creating a function called getPrices that will go into the listings table and get the listing that matches thee listingId for the listing the customer wants to make a booking for.

-Next up lets calculate the price of the booking:
+Next up let's calculate the price of the booking:

 ```javascript
   //set the listing to a variables so we can resuse it